-A minimum 3.0 GPA on cumulative record (or 3.0 GPA in Education-Related Courses or final 60 undergraduate credit hours) prior to admission.
+A minimum 3.0 GPA on cumulative record (or 3.0 GPA in Education-Related Courses or final 60 undergraduate credit hours) prior to admission is required.
 Applicants are screened based on the quality of their application and the candidate’s potential for success in the program via the assessment of the special education program admissions committee.
 Students must include the following in their application:

 - Curriculum Vitae/Resume

 - Statement of intent (one-page written documentation that expresses the candidates interest in seeking a master's degree in special education and for selecting their desired concentration)

 Final decision by

 The twospecialization areas within the SPED Master’s Program are: